 Q. Where can I see silent films screened?

 A. There is nothing quite like seeing a silent film screened in an audience, with live music.
-The Bioscope does not attempt to list all screenings of silent films, and limits itself to selected UK programmes and events.
 The Silent Era maintains a selective listing of upcoming screenings in the USA, while Nitrateville has news of American and British screenings.
-Silents in the Court lists American screenings of silent and early sound films, divided by state.
-The best guide to silent film festivals is on stummfilm.info (in English as well as German).
-Silents are often show as cinematheques and specialist film theatres: in the UK, check out the National Film Theatre and the Barbican in London.
+Silents are often show as cinematheques and specialist film theatres: in the UK, check out the BFI Southbank and the Barbican in London.

 Q. What silent films can I find online?

 A. Legally or illegally?
 There is a huge amount of silent film available one way or another online, but it is sad to see films which have been ripped off DVDs painstakingly put together by companies like Kino and Milestone, often at much trouble and expense.
-If you just want to find the film and don’t care much about copyright or how it got there, plenty can be found on social networking sites, inevitably, and the Videos with Bibi site provides a guide to silent films on YouTube.
-Among the wholly legitimate sources, try American Memory (early Edison shorts), British Pathe (for newsreels and more) and Slapstick.
-Those in UK schools, libraries and colleges can have access to the marvellous range of silent films wtih rich contextualisating information on the BFI’s Screenonline site.
-The Bioscope now provides a guide to online silent video sources.
+Among the wholly legitimate sources, see the Bioscope’s guide to online silent video sources.

 Q. Where else can I join in discussions on silent films?

-A. The best place used to be alt.movies.silent.
-It’s a list past its glory days, having lost some key correspondents who grew weary of the same old debates and the spammers.
-Rapidly replacing it in value is the new discussion forum, Nitrateville, which is moderated.
+A. The best place is the discussion forum, Nitrateville which populated by knowledgeable and obliging enthusiasts.
 Another, well-established forum is Golden Silents.
 A more fan-oriented list, is the Yahoo Group for silent films.

 Q. Aren’t all silent films in the public domain?